Ana Navarro

 Ana Violeta Navarro-Cárdenas (née Navarro Flores; born December 28, 1971) is a Nicaraguan-American political strategist and commentator.
 She appears on various television programs and news outlets, including CNN, CNN en Español, ABC News, and Telemundo.
 She is also a co-host of daytime talk show The View, garnering Daytime Emmy Award nominations for her work.

-She has been a vocal critic of Republican president Donald Trump and his administration.
+Navarro has described her political position as "centrist".
+She supported John McCain and Jeb Bush's presidential campaigns, but has also been a vocal critic of president Donald Trump and his administration.
 She spoke in support of Kamala Harris's presidential campaign at the 2024 Democratic National Convention and supported Hillary Clinton and Joe Biden in their presidential campaigns.

 Early life and education

 Born in 1971 to a wealthy land-owning agricultural family in Nicaragua, Navarro is the daughter of Violeta Flores López and José Augusto Navarro Flores, a former minister of agriculture under the administration of Enrique Bolaños Geyer.
 She and her family moved to the United States in 1980 because of political turmoil, though her father, who had also been persecuted as an opponent of the Somoza regime, stayed behind to continue to fight with the Contras against the Sandinista government.
 She later said that then U.S. president Ronald Reagan's support of the Contras made her a lifelong Republican.

 Navarro attended the Carrollton School of the Sacred Heart, a private Catholic college preparatory day school for girls in Coconut Grove, Miami.
 Navarro earned a bachelor's degree in Latin American studies and political science in 1993 from the University of Miami.
 In 1997, she earned her Juris Doctor from St. Thomas University School of Law.

 During her first year in university, Navarro campaigned for aid to the Contras.
 As a law student, Navarro successfully fought to keep Nicaraguan refugees from being deported during the mid-nineties.